pedrocamargo/road_analytics/README.md

 **In a nutshell**: Aggregates population data into analysis zones with geographic resolution proportional to population density

-This jupyter notebook includes a cloropleth map with the population of each zone and can visualized -> UNDER DEVELOPMENT
+This jupyter notebook includes a choropleth map with the population of each zone and can visualized -> **UNDER DEVELOPMENT**

 ### 1.3 Importing Point-of-Interest data